-Groundwater-level changes from predevelopment to Spring 1981 reflect the responses of aquifers to the development of groundwater and surface water irrigation systems in Nebraska.
+Groundwater-level changes from predevelopment to Spring 1981 reflect the responses of aguifers to the development of groundwater and surface water irrigation systems in Nebraska.
 Areas of significant groundwater-level declines generally corresponded to areas of dense irrigation well development (cf. Johnson and Pederson, 1981).
-Declines were generally equal in magnitude in eastern and western areas (Fig. 18).
-The largest areas in which declines occurred were in Box Butte County in the Panhandle, Chase, Perkins and Dundy Counties in the Southwest, South-Central/South East Nebraska, Platte River Valley, Central Nebraska, and northeast portion of the Sand Hills.
-Declines exceeded 30 feet in Box Butte County in the Panhandle, Chase County in the Southwest, and Clay and Fillmore Counties in the South-Central/South East portion of the state.
-Declines occurred in smaller areas of the Republican River drainage as well as the Northeast region.
+Declines were generally equal in magnitude in eastern and western areas (Fig. 15).
+The largest areas in which declines occurred were in Box Butte County in the Panhandle, Chase, Perkins, and Dundy Counties in the southwest, south central/ southeast Nebraska, Platte River Valley, central Nebraska, and northeast portion of the Sand Hills.
+Declines exceeded 40 feet in Box Butte County in the Panhandle, and 30 feet in Chase County in the southwest, and Clay and Fillmore Counties in the south central/southeast.
+Declines occurred in smaller areas of the Republican River drainage as well as the northeast.
 Almost all groundwater-irrigated areas of Nebraska experienced declines associated with groundwater withdrawals.
 Such declines are a necessary response of the aquifer to development according to laws of hydrologic mass balance (see Korus and Burbach, 2009a).

-Groundwater-level rises from predevelopment to Spring 1981 were associated with irrigation canal systems and reservoirs (Fig. 18).
+Groundwater-level rises from predevelopment to Spring 1981 were associated with irrigation canal systems and reservoirs (Fig. 15).
 The rise in southern Sioux and northern Scotts Bluff Counties was associated with seepage from the Interstate Canal System, among numerous smaller systems, and excess water applied to crops beginning in the early 20th century.
-The rise in these counties exceeded 60 feet in some areas.
-The rise in Cherry County was associated with seepage from Merritt Reservoir beginning in the mid-1960s and exceeded 20 feet immediately adjacent to the reservoir.
-Seepage from Lake McConaughy beginning in 1941 caused groundwater levels to rise as much as 70 feet by 1981.
-Reservoirs and canals south of the Platte River, which are used for hydroelectric power production and irrigation, provided seepage that caused groundwater-levels to rise from eastern Keith County to western Kearney County (see discussion in previous section).
+The rise in these counties exceeded 50 feet in some areas.
+The rise in Cherry County was associated with seepage from Merritt Reservoir beginning in the mid-1960s and exceeded 20 feet immediately adjacent to the Seepage from Lake McConaughy beginning reservoir. in 1941 caused groundwater levels to rise more than 100 feet by 1981.
+Reservoirs and canals south of the Platte River, which are used for hydroelectric power production and irrigation, provided seepage that caused groundwaterlevels to rise from eastern Keith County to western Kearney County (see discussion in previous section).
 Water levels began rising in this area after 1941 and had nearly reached their maximum by 1981.
 In Howard and Sherman Counties, groundwater levels began rising in 1963 due to seepage from Sherman Reservoir, its irrigation-distribution system, and deep percolation of irrigation water applied to crops.
 Rises of 10 to more than 30 feet occurred in in this area by 1981.

-Compared to the changes discussed above, a much different pattern of groundwater-level changes has emerged in Nebraska since 1981 (Fig. 19).
-In central and eastern Nebraska, areas in which declines had occurred from predevelopment to 1981 experienced rises of 5 to more than 20 feet from 1981 to 2013.
-This pattern of pre-1981 decline and post-1981 recovery is observed in many wells, including the Hastings Recorder well, which has a continuous record dating to the mid-1930's, and the Aurora Recorder well, which dates to the mid-1950's (Fig. 20).
+Compared to the changes discussed above, a much different pattern of groundwater-level changes has emerged in Nebraska since 1981 (Fig. 16).
+In central and eastern Nebraska, areas in which declines had occurred from predevelopment to 1981 experienced rises of 5 to more than 20 feet from 1981 to 2015.
+This pattern of pre-1981 decline and post-1981 recovery is observed in many wells, including the Hastings Recorder well, which has a continuous record dating to the mid-1930's, and the Aurora Recorder well, which dates to the mid-1950's (Fig. 17).
 Many areas in central and eastern Nebraska have returned to 1981 levels, or have had a net rise in groundwater levels.
 However, the extent and magnitude of net gains in groundwater levels has decreased in these regions since the spring of 2011 due to extreme drought conditions of 2012 (cf. Young et. al. 2012, pg.
 17).
 With few exceptions in localized areas in central and eastern Nebraska, water levels are still within 5 feet of 1981 levels.